mdavis-xyz/mdavis.xyz/pages/voting/content.md

 Some systems use a voting machine to provide a simpler and nicer interface than paper.
 They print a ballot, which the voter can inspect and then insert into the box.
 However in practice half of voters don't check, and most [do not notice an error](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3292208) when it is wrong.
+Ultimately such a system is [just a very expensive pencil](https://www.youtube.com/watch?v=w3_0x6oaDmI).

 It might seem like this does not matter if you just make sure that the devices don't get compromised in the first place.
 However recounting is a safety net that provides an extra layer of security.